JuliaLinearAlgebra/LowRankApprox.jl/README.md

 rerr = aerr / snorm(A)
 ```

 This computes the absolute and relative errors in the spectral norm using power iteration.
 Here, the relative error achieved should be on the order of machine epsilon.
-(You may see a warning about exceeding the maximum number of iterations, but this is harmless in this case.)
+(You may see a warning about exceeding the iteration limit, but this is harmless in this case.)

 The default interface requests ~1e-15 estimated relative precision.
 To request, say, only 1e-12 relative precision, use: